mkoshtenko/nginx-proxy/readme.md

 ## 2. How to build and run

-Build docker image from nginx-amplify submodule, it will be used as base for custom nginx image.
+Build docker image from nginx-amplify submodule, it will be used as custom nginx image.
+Type *y* when prompted in the output to confirm that you would like to remove the stopped container and images.
+Be advised that this will also remove your build cache.

 ```
 ./build-nginx-amplify.sh
 ```